HEAD OF SCHOOL

 Advisory Board members include:

-- Kenneth Figgs, Board President and former Manager of Administrative Training Programs, NJ State Department of Education (retired)
+- Kenneth Figgs.
+Ed.M., Board President and former Manager of Administrative Training Programs, NJ State Department of Education (retired)

 - Dana Catalana, MSW, LCSW, Board Secretary, OLMA Alumna, and Alumnae Parent